GuillaumeGomez/sysinfo/README.md

 querying for components may return no results (or unexpected results) when using this library on virtual systems.

-### Use in binaries distributed on the MacOS App Store
+### Use in binaries running inside the macOS or iOS Sandbox/stores

-Apple has restrictions as to which APIs can be used in binaries distributed through the app store.
+Apple has restrictions as to which APIs can be linked into binaries that are distributed through the app store.
 By default, `sysinfo` is not compatible with these restrictions.
 You can use the `apple-app-store` feature flag to disable the Apple prohibited features.
+This also enables the `apple-sandbox` feature.
+In the case of applications using the sandbox outside of the app store, the `apple-sandbox` feature can be used alone to avoid causing policy violations at runtime.

 ### C interface